 Good feeding is the key

-Because rhododendrons, azaleas and camellias set their flower buds from June to August, it is essential to keep them well fed during this period.
+Because rhododendrons, azaleas and camellias set their flower buds from June to August, it is essential to keep them well fed during this period, as well as feeding in spring.

 Water well too

 Because most ericaceous plants - especially rhododendrons, azaleas, camellias and heathers - are shallow rooted, they are prone to drying out during prolonged dry periods.
 So it is very important to keep the soil or compost moist.
-This is particularly important during the flower bud setting period in summer; if allowed to dry out at this time bud set can fail.
+This is particularly important during the flower bud setting period in summer; if the soil or compost is allowed to dry out at this time bud set can fail.

-Water weekly during dry periods and mulch the soil well.
+So water plants weekly during dry periods and mulch the soil well to preserve moisture.

 Ericaceous plants and other acid lovers